MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/5-use-qdk-create-qsharp-applications.md

 ### Create a runnable operation

-Now you just need define the main operation that you will run in Azure Quantum hardware.
-To do it, you need to flag the operation with the `@EntryPoint` label just before the operation.
-You can define here the inputs that will be introduced through the Azure CLI as arguments of your operation.
+Now you just need to define the main operation that you will run on Azure Quantum hardware.
+To do it, you need to annotate the operation with the `@EntryPoint` attribute just before the operation signature.
+The input parameters of the operation will be provided through the Azure CLI as command line arguments of the job submission.

 > [!NOTE]
-> Keep in mind that for Azure Quantum targets the output of the main operation needs to be a `Result`, either a single result (`Result`) or an array of results (`Result[]`).
+> Keep in mind that for Azure Quantum targets the output of the main operation needs to have a `Result` data type, either a single result (`Result`) or an array of results (`Result[]`).

 The full code should be: